TonyVallad/MSZP/readme.md

   * 2 changes based on length of cycle.
 - Updated version numbers to be more *traditional*
 - Updated BMP creation to support 4k/8k/16k/32k bitmaps!
+- Added color gradient smoothing.
+- Improved the fade in from black or white around the entire sets. (now custumizable from color-settings.txt)
+- Added BMP information when creating it from the explorer.
+(Mandelbrot)

 ### From V 0.1 to V 0.4:
 - Added program icon and text in title bar.